dr0l3/dr0l3.github.io/about.md

 ### The essentials

 My name is Rune.
 I like to code and do other things with computers.
-All views expressed on this blog is my own and not of my employer.
+All views expressed on this blog are my own and not employer's.

 ### Contact me